mattdesl/threejs-app/README.md

 - a simple way to organize complex ThreeJS scenes:
   - build them out of smaller "components", where each component extends `THREE.Object3D`, `THREE.Group` or `THREE.Mesh`
   - functions like `update(dt, time)`, `onTouchStart(ev, pos)`, etc propagate through entire scene graph

+In addition, this `preact` branch includes things such as:

+- Preact, obviously
+- Sets up a `Preloader` section before WebGL has loaded
+- LESS with fast style updates (no browser reload)
+- Example of handling reactive updates in WebGL land
+  - See `onAppDidUpdate` in `src/webgl/scene/Honeycomb.js`
+- Component animations and section transitions with GSAP + Promises ([gsap-promise](https://www.npmjs.com/package/@jam3/gsap-promise)) and [preact-transition-group](https://github.com/developit/preact-transition-group)
+- A tool to scaffold new components/sections:
+  - Run `npm run component MyComponent` to create the new component `MyComponent`
+  - Run `npm run section MySection` to create a new section `MySection`

 At some point many of these tools will be published on npm or as self-contained scripts, making this whole thing a bit more convenient.
 Until then... enjoy the mess! :)